Riley Nickols - Head Coach

 Tony is a coach, athlete, engineer, scientist, avid outdoorsman, and entrepreneur.
 Since he was a teenager, Tony has been intrigued by the intersection of science and sports.
 He initially became involved in endurance sports during middle school where he ran track and cross-country.
 His passion for these sports has continued and he has become an accomplished runner and triathlete over the last 12 years.
 Tony has raced in sprint, Olympic, half-Ironman, and Ironman distance triathlons with many age group podium finishes.
 He has also competed in road races from 5ks to marathons.

 Tony enjoys sharing his passion for triathlon with other athletes.
 Helping others work toward their personal goals is extremely rewarding and inspires him both as a coach and an athlete.
 Tony tries to integrate ideas from academic research into coaching himself and his athletes and is constantly learning ways to improve his coaching and athletic abilities.
 Before joining Mind Body Endurance, Tony was a triathlon coach with Vision Quest Coaching in Chicago, IL.
 He was also president of Northwestern Triathlon, while he was in graduate school.
-Tony is a certified USA Triathlon Coach and lives in the San Francisco Bay area.
-In his free time, Tony enjoys spending time with his wife, Ashley, and dog, Cole.
+Tony is a certified USA Triathlon Coach and lives in Atlanta, GA.
+In his free time, Tony enjoys spending time with his family and dog, Cole.
 And, he is always cheering on every Cleveland sports team!